shehreendheda/katacoda-scenarios/taggingv2/apptagging/step4.md

-Tags are also filter facets for various lists throughout Datadog.
+Tags can also act as Facets for various lists throughout Datadog.
 Let's create two synthetic tests for the Storedog home page to understand tags as facets.

 1. In Datadog, navigate to <a href="https://app.datadoghq.com/synthetics/list" target="_datadog">**UX Monitoring** > **Synthetic Tests**</a>.